bjarneh/ant-completion/README.md

 Put the file `ant-completion.bash` somewhere it gets sourced, or source it inside a startup file (`.profile`, `.bashrc` etc).
-As an example you can put it inside a folder called `.bash_completion.d`, and add this section to one of your startup files:
+As an example you can put it inside a folder inside your `$HOME` directory, if you put it inside `$HOME/.bash_completion.d` and add this section to one of your startup files:

     if [ -d "${HOME}/.bash_completion.d" ]; then